samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Low_Volume.md

 **Description**:

-> Run a straightforward 45 minutes at an Easy, RPE 4 pace and then call it a
+> Run a straightforward 45 minutes at an Easy, RPE4 pace and then call it a day.
-> day.

 ## Week 8